mark-jensen/MarkJ-fork-CCO/README.md

 ## Current Release

-* The current release of CCO is CommonCoreOntologies.ttl and is located in this root directory.
+* The current release of CCO is contained in CommonCoreOntologies.ttl and is located in this root directory.
 * The most current versions of these files that the release is built from can always be found at: https://github.com/CommonCoreOntology/CommonCoreOntologies/src/core.
 * The files in the `master` branch will always be identical to the current release.
+* Current user guides, best practices, and other documentation relevant to the current release can be found in /documentation.
 * More information about CCO's release strategy can found [here]().
 TODO: add link

 ## Directory Structure

 * src/
-- core: contains the eleven ontologies plus an import interface AllCoreOntology.ttl
+  - core: contains the eleven core ontologies plus an import interface AllCoreOntology.ttl.
   - import: contains bfo-core.ttl.
   - mro: contains the ModalRelationOntology.ttl.

 * documentation/
   - ontology-diff-files: contains any diff files per ontology between the current release and previous release.
   - legacy-documentation: contains previous, potentially outdated, documentation.

 ## CCO Ontologies